Non-metricity signatures on the Higgs boson signal strengths at the LHC: Phenomenology

 In the following, we shall combine the experimental constraints corresponding to the Compton scattering and the LHC data.
 The $2\sigma$ allowed regions are shown in figure~\ref{allowedI} for $\Lambda=\Lambda_Q$ and in figure~\ref{allowedII} for $\Lambda = v$.
 As expected, the Compton experimental data places stringent constraints on the $(\Lambda_Q,\, \beta)$ space, and the strong LHC constraint ($\alpha \simeq -\beta$) roughly translates into the fact that the allowed region in the $(\Lambda_Q, \, \beta)$ plane is a {\it mirror} image of the $(\Lambda_Q, \, \alpha)$ parameter space.
 For the $\Lambda=\Lambda_Q$ case, however, we can observe that there is a lower bound placed on $\beta$, which is given by the LHC data, and it is consistent with the results shown previously in figure~\ref{allowed1}.

 If again, we turn our attention to the EiBI model, as the LHC data sets more stringent bounds on $\Lambda_Q$ for a one parameter fit, it should be clear that the previously obtained constraints \eqref{LHC1} and \eqref{LHC2} also apply for the combined fit.
+For the $f(R)$ models, as mentioned previously, the only data that can be applied for obtaining constraints on the parameter space are given by the LHC results only, therefore, the combined constraints would bring no new information.